 International Heritage Cooperation

-International cooperation can help preserve, manage and make visible the cultural heritage that connects the Netherlands with other communities, countries and regions.
+International cooperation can help preserve, manage and make visible this cultural heritage that connects the Netherlands with other communities, countries and regions.
 Collaborative projects can generate new insights, stimulate reciprocal interest, acknowledge difficult pasts, and open up new opportunities.
-And although this past provides a starting point for collaboration, the focus is on the future.
-After all, every country now faces comparable societal issues, such as climate change, sustainability, participation and social inclusion.
-It is only by reaching out to one another and learning together that we can enhance our ability to develop and build a sustainable future.

 Partner countries, focal countries

-You are welcome to contribute to the International Heritage Cooperation.
+You are very welcome to contribute.
 The Dutch Embassies and the four institutes in the Netherlands can help to provide Dutch and international heritage professionals and organisations with expertise, networks or financial support.